buzzqw/TUS/OBSS/OBSSv2-eng.md

 The **first time** you take this Feat, you can increase by 1, up to a value of 6, one die in the Magic Check.

-The **second time** you take this Feat, requirement Magic Proficiency 12, you can increase by 1, up to a value of, an additional die in the Magic Check.
+The **second time** you take this Feat, requirement Magic Proficiency 12, you can increase by 1, up to a value of 6, an additional die in the Magic Check.

 ## Lucky